Bienvenue / Willkommen / Bienvenido

 - To explore how the knowledge of another language can lead to enhanced job and social opportunities in the future

-We study a range of topics in both French and Spanish ranging from personal identity and family relationships. to holidays, health and fitness and the media.
+We study a range of topics in both French and Spanish ranging from personal identity and family relationships to holidays, celebrations and the media.

 We also aim to equip students with the skills and grammatical knowledge which they will be able to build upon at GCSE.